-Cervical cancer is a common type of cancer and a cause of death among women worldwide.
-Persistent infection with a high-risk type of human papilloma virus (Hr-HPV) has been proved to be a significant cause of cervical cancer.
-The lifetime risk of sexually active women being infected with at least one type of human papillomavirus (HPV) is relatively high, at more than 50% and up to 80%.

-Women who experience cervical cancer often occur at the age of 30-40 years and over.
-The risk factors for a person being infected with HPV in the cervix are: sexual activities at early age, frequent change of sexual partners, sexually transmitted infections, family history of cervical cancer, smoking, immunosuppression.
-Sexual and Reproductive Health (SRH) plays a crucial role in the transmission of HPV.
-Certain SRH-related behaviors, such as early sexual initiation and the number of sexual partners, have been associated with an increased risk of HPV, ultimately contributing to a higher likelihood of cervical cancer.
-Sexual debut earlier than 18 old might increase the risk of becoming cervical cancer by 2.95 times than women who began sexual intercourse later in life.
-However, the relationship between early sexual debut and HPV infection has not been consistently documented in the literature, particularly in Indonesia.
+Cervical cancer is a common type of cancer and a cause of death among women worldwide.1 Persistent infection with a high-risk type of human papilloma virus (Hr-HPV) has been proved to be a significant cause of cervical cancer.
+The lifetime risk of sexually active women being infected with at least one type of human papillomavirus (HPV) is relatively high, at more than 50% and up to 80%.2 frequent change of sexual partners, sexually transmitted infections, family history of cervical cancer, smoking, immunosuppression.3 Sexual and Reproductive Health (SRH) plays a crucial role in the transmission of HPV.
+Certain SRH-related behaviors, such as early sexual initiation and the number of sexual partners, have been associated with an increased risk of HPV, ultimately contributing to a higher likelihood of cervical cancer.4 Sexual debut earlier than 18 old might increase the risk of becoming cervical cancer by 2.95 times than women who began sexual intercourse later in life.5 However, the relationship between early sexual debut and HPV infection has not been consistently documented in the literature, particularly in Indonesia.
 This gap in evidence raises the question of whether Indonesia exhibits a similar pattern in the association between age at sexual debut and HPV infection.
 Understanding this association could have significant implications for future cervical cancer screening regulations and preventive education in Indonesia.